rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   }
 ```

-And bind it in the view
+And bind it in the view:

 ```html
 <div class="live-modal-content" data-action="click->shortened-link-form#trapClick">